Do this when things are tough in your relationship:

 How hot is desire?
 Lust has a rage to it.
 Sexual drive has a hunger to it.
 Even orgasm means “small death” which is expressed by the French as “la petite mort”.
 Simply, suffering is sexy.

 There is nothing like predictability and routine to quell suffering and put a damper on passion.
 I’m sure there is a bundle of relationship experts and self-helpers out there that are primed and ready to tell you how to keep passion alive.
-I however am going to let you in on a secret.
-Passion dies.
+I am going to let you in on a secret, though: passion dies.

 Everything dies.
 Then it comes back to life again.
 Your relationship is headed for certain death if you hold onto passion like parents who are about to send their last born off to college.
 It’s going to go.
 Let it.
 Or tank your relationship instead.